oracle/opengrok/README.txt

   $ OPENGROK_VERBOSE=true OPENGROK_INSTANCE_BASE=/tank/opengrok \
        ./OpenGrok index /tank/source

-Since above will also change default location of config file, beforehands(or restart your web container after creating this symlink) I suggest doing below for our case of having opengrok instance in /tank/opengrok :
+Since above will also change default location of config file, beforehand(or restart your web container after creating this symlink) I suggest doing below for our case of having opengrok instance in /tank/opengrok :